MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/signed-out-of-teams-android-devices.md

 ms.reviewer: kponnus
 ---

-# Signed out of Teams on Android devices
+# Signed out of Teams certified Android devices

-Some Microsoft Teams devices in your environment are signed out of Teams automatically.
+Some certified Android devices in your environment are signed out of Microsoft Teams automatically.
 This issue affects the following devices:

 - Teams Rooms on Android
-- Teams phone devices
+- Teams phones
 - Teams panels
 - Teams displays